Damilola-codes/software-engineer-journey/README.md

-# My Sotware Engineer Journey
+# My Software Engineer Journey

 # #As of today, 21st October, 2025.
 ### I'd love to document my tech career, give update on what was